d2newlife/DCUISvc/README.md

 ## 💡 About The Project

 ### Motivation
 DivClarity UI Data Service was built to solve the critical need for reliable, scalable financial data aggregation and transformation.
-In today's fast-paced financial markets, having access to clean, structured financial data is essential for making informed investment decisions.
+I have always been very interested in dividend stocks and wanted to work on a platform that can display data that would later be used for analysis.

 ### Problem Solved
 This microservice addresses the complexity of financial data integration by providing a unified REST API that aggregates stock information, dividend data, financial statements (balance sheets, income statements, cash flow), and sector analysis into standardized, consumable formats for frontend applications.